mateusdcc/myblog/posts/anote.md

 desc: "My markdown note taking app"
 ---

-# Anote

 Anote is a note taking app that allows you to take notes and organize them into notebooks.
 It is a web app that is built with NextJS and React.
 It uses a Supabase to manage the database and authentication.
 It is deployed on Vercel.

 The app is still in development and is not yet ready for production.
-It is currently in the alpha stage and is being developed by me, [Aidan](https://mateusdcc.github.io).
+It is currently in the alpha stage and is being developed by me, [Mateus](https://github.com/mateusdcc)

 ## Why Anote?